cambridge-cares/TheWorldAvatar/ontology-tools/CMCLABoxManagement/chemaboxwriters/README.md

                         input file.
 --log-file-name=<name>  Name of the generated log file.
 --log-file-dir=<dir>    Path to the abox writer log file.
-                        If not provided defults to the
+                        If not provided defaults to the
                         directory of the input file.
 --no-file-logging       No logging to a file flag.
 --dry-run=<dry_run>     Run the abox writer tool in a dry        [default: True]